goblincore/Lapine-DonnyKaitlin-Client/README.md

 ## Bunny Babble ♥

-**Bunny Babble** is a bright, effective, simple learning app that helps you learn Lapine, the language of the bunnies.
+**Bunny Babble** is a simple learning app that helps you learn Lapine, the language of the bunnies.
 Lapine was initially created in 1972 by the author Richard Adams for his novel 'Watership Down'.
-Through this app, you will learn vocabulary efficiently through the use of a spaced-repetition algorithm, which carefully orders word recursion and helps you learn as efficiently as possible.
+Through this app, you will learn vocabulary efficiently through the use of a spaced-repetition algorithm, which adjusts the frequency of individual vocabulary words based on your performance to help you learn as efficiently as possible.

 ## Deployed Version